ngoctnq/Oral-Comps-Assigning-Tool/README.md

 <sub>Note: The department names are truncated to the last 3 characters to deal with MLL faculties - unforeseen side effects might occur if departments are named weirdly.
 Also, faculties in departments that no current senior is in will be ignored.</sub>

 <b>Step 0.5:</b>
-Install AMPL, with GeCode solver.
-The directory of AMPL can be changed in `main.sh`, and the replacement for GeCode can be changed in `ampl/mock.prod`.
+Install AMPL, with CBC solver if you somehow don't like super-fast but propriety solvers.

 <b>Step 1:</b>
 Open Terminal and run `git clone https://github.com/ngoctnq/Oral-Comps-Assigning-Tool.git`.
 The file is made so that you can run on any Mac at the school and be good to go.